ClumsyLee/CampNet/docs/privacy.md

 ## Links to Other Sites

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+## Custom Configurations

+You are able to load custom configurations from external sites.
+If you create a custom account, the custom configuration will be able to access the username and password of that account, and will be able to send them to any extern sites.
+Therefore, **I strongly advise you to load custom configurations only from reliable sites.** I have no control over and assume no responsibility for the behaviors of any third-party custom configurations.

 ## Children’s Privacy